 The truth?
 I went back home after my exams and that feeling followed.
 It felt at home with me and I couldn’t send it packing.
 How could just one course leave me feeling so terrible?
 Didn’t I do other courses that didn’t give me a headache?

 47 was bad but it could be better.
-Yes, I could not change the 47 in that particular course but that course alone didn’t in itself define my stand in that school except if I had let it by staying with it.
-I had to let it go and that was what I did.
+Yes, I could not change the 47 in that particular course but that course alone doesn’t in itself define my stand in that school except if I let it by staying with it.
+I have to let it go and that was what I did.

-Maybe it is more excellent to always respond events that are not so good with a feeling and disposition of ” oooh, that means I need to do better” than to respond with that of “can I still graduate in good academic standing from this school?
+Maybe it is more excellent to respond with a feeling and disposition of ” oooh, that means I need to do better” than to respond with that of “can I still graduate in good academic standing from this school?
 Can I actually do well again?”